holepunchto/pear-docs/cli.md

 Seeds or reseeds a Pear project.

-For seeding a staged project, specify a staged channel from a project folder.
-For reseeding, specify the public key of a project.

-{% hint style="info" %}
-Seeding in Pear refers to the process of updating Pear project data to or from other P2P data-structures.
-{% endhint %}
+To seed a project that has been locally staged, provide the corresponding channel name or key.
+To reseed an existing project, use the project's key.

+In the context of Pear, seeding is the act of synchronizing and distributing the project data within the Pear network

 | Flag            | Description                                   |
 | --------------- | --------------------------------------------- |